spandian-godaddy/vps4/README.md

     vps4.{environment}.key

-The keys for stage and prod can be found on the Jenkins server at /opt/vps4/keys.
+The keys for stage and prod can be found on the Jenkins build slave at /opt/vps4/keys.
 _Never_ check in the `vps4.stage.key` or `vps4.prod.key` files.
 These files are explicitly ignored in .gitignore.